redFrik/supercolliderStandaloneBBBheadless/README.md

 # supercolliderStandaloneBBBheadless
-Standalone SuperCollider for BeagleBone Black Debian Stretch.
+Standalone for BeagleBone Black with Debian.

-This is the audio synthesis program [SuperCollider](http://github.com/supercollider/supercollider) (3.9.3, commit f61c21d, 6apr2018) + [sc3-plugins](https://github.com/supercollider/sc3-plugins) (master, commit 9307b41, 2feb2018) compiled for beaglebone black.
+This is the audio synthesis program [SuperCollider](https://github.com/supercollider/supercollider) version 3.10.3 (branch 3.10, commit 39ed52c, 30aug2019) + [sc3-plugins](https://github.com/supercollider/sc3-plugins) (branch 3.10, commit 6d69ae9, 5mar2019) compiled for BeagleBone Black.

-It was built using [this guide](http://supercollider.github.io/development/building-beagleboneblack) on a **BeagleBone Black** under [bone-debian-9.4-console-armhf-2018-04-08-1gb.img](https://elinux.org/Beagleboard:BeagleBoneBlack_Debian#Stretch_Snapshot_console) (Stretch).
+The standalone was built using [this guide](https://supercollider.github.io/development/building-beagleboneblack) and tested to run under [Debian 9.5 2018-10-07 4GB SD IoT](http://beagleboard.org/latest-images), [bone-debian-9.9-console-armhf-2019-08-03-1gb.img](https://elinux.org/Beagleboard:BeagleBoneBlack_Debian#Debian_Stretch_Console_Snapshot), [bone-debian-10.0-console-armhf-2019-08-25-1gb.img](https://elinux.org/Beagleboard:BeagleBoneBlack_Debian#Debian_Buster_Console_Snapshot).
 It also works on the **PocketBeagle** and likely the other beagleboard models.

-The standalone structure is loosely based on [Miguel Negrão's template](https://github.com/miguel-negrao/scStandalone).
 This standalone is self-contained and all files are in one directory.

 installation
 --